David Prior (entrepreneur): five:AM

 With some money from the Baroda sale and his own personal savings, Prior founded organic yoghurt brand five:AM in 2009.
-Prior is quoted as saying "There was no way that the banks were going to get involved unless they could see that the founder had put everything on the line."

 Prior stated that the inspiration for the name "five:AM" was his morning routine, "You know, you get up early, you win the morning.
 You get up, you do your thing.
 And, in my case, I meditate, I do yoga, swim or go for a surf or whatever.
 And by the time you hit your office desk you, you're charged.
 You're energised."

 five:AM became a market leader in the Australian organic food category since its launch in 2011.
 Products were stocked in Australian supermarket giants, Woolworths and Coles, as well as internationally to South-East Asia, the Middle East and China.
 In 2013, five:AM won the 2013 ‘Company to Watch’ award.
 In 2014 Prior sold five:AM to UK company, PZ Cussons for $80m.